retooth2/xenharmlib/doc/multigen_tunings.rst

 --------------------------

-You might have noticed that for our quarter-comma meantone example we used slightly similar generators then we would use if we would create a 3-Limit tuning.
+You might have noticed that for our quarter-comma meantone example we used slightly similar generators than we would use if we would create a 3-Limit tuning.
 The difference in the second generator is only
 marginal: